An Expanded Massive Multilingual Dataset for High-Performance Language Technologies (HPLT): Ethical considerations

 Another pressing ethical consideration is the significant environmental impact of producing large-scale datasets.
 We mitigate this impact by making the data openly available in multiple formats, limiting the need to reproduce the processing pipeline.

-We report the estimated CPU and GPU cost in hours for our work to allow for more informed decision-making in future research efforts: \begin{compactitem} \item WARC to HTML extraction: 250K CPU \item HTML to text extraction: 1.7M CPU \item Monolingual data processing: 600K CPU \item Parallel data cleaning and deduplication: 1.8M CPU and 23K GPU \item Register labels classification: 36.7K GPU \item \ac{mlm} experiments: 1.8K CPU and 4K GPUs \item Generative \acp{lm} training and evaluation: 21.5K CPU and 43K GPU \item MT models training and evaluation: 20K GPU \end{compactitem}

-The total amount of hours spent would be roughly 4.4M CPU hours and 106K GPU hours.
+We report the estimated CPU and GPU cost in hours for our work to allow for more informed decision-making in future research efforts: \begin{compactitem} \item WARC to HTML extraction: 250K CPU \item HTML to text extraction: 1.7M CPU \item Monolingual data processing: 600K CPU \item Parallel data cleaning and deduplication: 1.8M CPU and 23K GPU \item Register labels classification: 36.7K GPU \item \ac{mlm} experiments: 1.8K CPU and 4K GPUs \item Generative \acp{lm} training and evaluation: 21.5K CPU and 43K GPU \item MT models training and evaluation: 20K GPU \end{compactitem} The total amount of hours spent would be roughly 4.4M CPU hours and 106K GPU hours.
 The most expensive task is the evaluation of our data through generative model training.
-We mitigate the environmental impact of our work by using one of the most eco-efficient data centres in the world to carry out much of our computation.
+We mitigate the environmental impact of our work by using one of the most eco-efficient HPC clusters in the world (LUMI) to carry out much of our computation.
+The LUMI supercomputer uses renewable, carbon-neutral energy.\footnote{\url{https://lumi-supercomputer.eu/sustainable-future/}}